-unobligated balance

-The cumulative amount of budget authority that remains available for obligation under law in unexpired accounts at a point in time.
+unobligated balance The cumulative amount of budget authority that remains available for obligation under law in unexpired accounts at a point in time.
 The term "expired balances available for adjustment only" refers to unobligated amounts in expired accounts.
 For Federal grant purposes, "unobligated balance" means the amount of funds under a Federal award that the non-Federal entity has not obligated.
-The amount is computed by subtracting the cumulative amount of the non-Federal entity's unliquidated obligations and expenditures of funds under the Federal award from the cumulative amount of the funds that the Federal awarding agency or pass-through entity authorized the non-Federal entity to obligate.

-untimely filed travel claim

-A travel claim filed later than required by State Travel Policy.
+The amount is computed by subtracting the cumulative amount of the non-Federal entity's unliquidated obligations and expenditures of funds under the Federal award from the cumulative amount of the funds that the Federal awarding agency or pass-through entity authorized the non- Federal entity to obligate. untimely filed travel claim A travel claim filed later than required by State Travel Policy. update category One of the following types of notices one may receive from the GAO Website dealing with various information and activities that are of potential interest to State personnel and others.
+Arizona Financial Information System (AFIS) CFO Meetings & Communications GAO Financial Reporting GAO Policy & Procedures GAO Projects Updates GAO Training and CPE Events Statewide Payroll and Related Information Travel Policies & Procedures These categories may change from time-to-time, depending upon needs and circumstances.

-update category

-One of the following types of notices one may receive from the GAO Website dealing with various information and activities that are of potential interest to State personnel and others.

-- Arizona Financial Information System (AFIS)

-- CFO Meetings & Communications

-- GAO Financial Reporting

-- GAO Policy & Procedures

-- GAO Projects Updates

-- GAO Training and CPE Events

-- Statewide Payroll and Related Information

-- Travel Policies & Procedures

-These categories may change from time-to-time, depending upon needs and circumstances.

 Every agency must have at least one person who subscribes to GAO Policy and Procedures updates.

-US / U.S.

-United States.

-USASpending.gov

-USAspending.gov is the publicly accessible, searchable website mandated by the Federal Funding Accountability and Transparency Act of 2006 to give the American public access to information on how their tax dollars are spent.
+US / U.S. United States.
+USASpending.gov USAspending.gov is the publicly accessible, searchable website mandated by the Federal Funding Accountability and Transparency Act of 2006 to give the American public access to information on how their tax dollars are spent.
+USDOL See U.S. Department of Labor.
+U.S. Department of That agency of the Federal Government whose mission is to foster, promote, and develop the welfare of the wage earners,

-USDOL

-See U.S. Department of Labor.

-U.S. Department of

-That agency of the Federal Government whose mission is to foster, promote, and develop the welfare of the wage earners, job seekers, and retirees of the United States; improve working conditions; advance opportunities for profitable employment; and assure work-related benefits and rights.

-Labor

-use tax

-A tax to be remitted by a buyer of tangible personal property to the State with respect to property acquired from a jurisdiction outside of the State but shipped to the State and to be used or consumed inside the State.

-useful life

-The estimated period during which a capital asset will be of economic benefit.
-In the case of most tangible assets, that useful life is indirectly related to the physical deterioration or obsolescence of the underlying asset; in the case of intangible tangible assets and certain assets. e.g., improvements, that useful life is either directly related to the legal period of its economic benefit or indirectly related to the underlying asset's obsolescence.
+State of A Arizona Accounting Manual Section 95 Lists Issued 02/18/20 Topic 05 Gloss ary Page 173 of 181 Labor job seekers, and retirees of the United States; improve working conditions; advance opportunities for profitable employment; and assure work-related benefits and rights.
+U.S. Securities and Exchange Commission An agency of the Federal government responsible for enforcing securities laws and regulating the securities markets. use tax A tax to be remitted by a buyer of tangible personal property to the State with respect to property acquired from a jurisdiction outside of the State but shipped to the State and to be used or consumed inside the State. useful life The estimated period during which a capital asset will be of economic benefit.
+In the case of most tangible assets, that useful life is indirectly related to the physical deterioration or obsolescence of the underlying asset; in the case of intangible assets and certain tangible assets, e.g., leasehold improvements, that useful life is either directly related to the legal period of its economic benefit or indirectly related to the underlying asset's obsolescence.
 Renewal periods can be included as part of the useful life if the contract is likely to be extended and the extension will maintain requisite service levels.
-The consent and intent of the third party need to be considered when contemplating the extension of a useful life beyond the initial contract term.
+The consent and intent of the third party need to be considered when contemplating the extension of a useful life beyond the initial contract term. user One granted access to or having the ability to perform certain functions in a software system such as ProcureAZ. cf. authorized user User Maintenance Document A document in AFIS used to establish users, to record their information, and to assign their roles, rights and responsibilities.